 HealthyPeople.gov goes on to say, “Our health is also determined in part by access to social and economic opportunities; the resources and supports available in our homes, neighborhoods and communities; the quality of our schooling; the safety of our workplaces; the cleanliness of our water, food and air; and the nature of our social interactions and relationships.”

 No one sees the disparities more clearly than healthcare providers in the trenches.
 In a New York Times article, Dr. Dhruv Khullar witnessed the inequities firsthand as a medical resident:

 “…what strained our abilities was not our patients’ medical complexity, but their social problems: They were poorer, less educated, more isolated, from rougher neighborhoods.
-We quickly learned that while it’s hard to dose insulin, it’s harder still for a patient who speaks no English, has no refrigerator and regularly has his medications stolen.”
+We quickly learned that while it’s hard to dose insulin, it’s harder still for a patient who speaks no English, has no refrigerator, and regularly has his medications stolen.”

-The status quo much change, but how?
+The status quo must change, but how?
 For starters, all health institutions must play a part.
 That includes health plans, healthcare organizations, community resources and medical providers.
 An article published in the American Journal of Managed Care says, “First, health plans have to recognize that a collaborative approach is absolutely essential to success.
 No one organization can manage social determinants of health and population health holistically.
 Rather, health plans and health systems must develop a community accountability model and build coalitions with their community partners.”

 HealthyPeople.gov suggests health institutions focus on these five key areas: